List of caving organizations: Bulgaria

-Today, the Bulgarian Federation on Speleology is the only national organization in Bulgaria whose role is essentially devoted to Speleology.
+The Bulgarian Federation on Speleology is the only national organization in Bulgaria whose role is essentially devoted to Speleology.
 The Federation represents the Bulgarian cavers and speleologists.
 In this capacity, it organizes National Congresses, and within the International Union of Speleology it nominates the Bulgarian delegates at the International Congresses.
 The Federation co-ordinates both the activities of Bulgarian cavers abroad, establishing contacts with the corresponding Societies, and the activity of foreign cavers in Bulgaria.